Ka Wai Cheung

 The underlying database infrastructure of our projects at WAM was managed by a .NET platform I built (with the help of Mustafa) called X2O.
 It was a CMS and database management platform that also generated API layer code for Flash, Flex, and Javascript-based applications (we were probably a few years early on the JS-SPA era so X2O as a public-facing product never took off).
 Still, it was a magical, beautiful platform.

-For the few years between Hubbard One and starting We Are Mammoth, I worked on an early social media Flash app called Gritwire under the guidance of Ian Carswell.
+In 2005-2006, between leaving Hubbard One and starting We Are Mammoth, I worked on an early social media Flash app called Gritwire under the guidance of Ian Carswell.
 I built a number of widgets in Flash—an RSS reader, a podcast player, a weather widget, a discussion board to name a few.
 My work even piqued the interest of some Adobe developers who were building a new SDK based on Flash called Flex.
 Gritwire never flourished the way we hoped, but I'm still proud of the design and technical knowledge I came away with.

-Through the second half of my college career through my tenure at Hubbard One, I spent my evenings and weekends freelance designing websites.
+As the nineties entered the 2000s, I became increasingly fascinated with the possibilities of the Web.
+From the end of freshman year at college through my tenure at Hubbard One, I spent evenings and weekends freelance designing websites.
 I learned to design in Photoshop, build Flash apps, and write HTML/CSS/Javascript largely on my own time.
 I learned about the business of design and development through folks like Kevin Sidell and Mark Monterastelli—we worked with dozens of clients through Kevin's consulting company, Dream Marketing.
 Web design became my obsession and I was growing into the discipline as it still was trying to figure itself out.
 It was an exciting time to be immersed in the industry, especially at the beginning of adulthood.

 My first internship in tech was through a short-lived startup called PaxZone where, in 1999, I met Charles Forman, a 19-year-old whose talents and confidence as a self-taught programmer and designer gave me a similar confidence to keep doing what I was doing in a then-nascent field, rather than go down a more traditional career path.